-I’m guessing it doesn’t take too much imagination to appreciate the goodness that maple glazed speck brings to lovely carrots.
+I’m guessing it doesn’t take too much imagination to appreciate the goodness that maple glazed bacon brings to lovely carrots.
 You’ll want to just pick them up and eat them like candy.
 Or if you have a little more restraint than me, serve them on a plate for dinner, to make carrots the star of your meal.

 I believe that Speck is better known in Europe, but it is becoming more widely available and used in North America.
-When Speck shows up at my local, small-town Ontario Walmart, I know for sure it’s gone mainstream here :) That said, if you can’t lay your hands on it, you can substitute pancetta rounds or thinly sliced bacon.
+When Speck shows up at my local, small-town Ontario Walmart, I know for sure it’s gone mainstream here :) That said, if you can’t lay your hands on it, you can substitute pancetta rounds or thinly sliced regular bacon.

 When picking out your bunch of carrots, look for a bunch where the carrots are mostly the same thickness, so they will cook at the same rate.
 Also, look for thinner carrots, where the thickest part of the carrot is no more than about 3/4-inch thick.
 This will ensure that the carrot and speck cook thoroughly without under or over cooking one of the other.

-Maple Glazed Speck Wrapped Carrots
+Get the Recipe: Maple Glazed Bacon Wrapped Carrots

-- 8 thin carrots greens trimmed to a couple of inches, even sized and no more than 3/4-inch thick at the thickest end
+- 8 thin carrots , greens trimmed to a couple of inches, even sized and no more than 3/4-inch thick at the thickest end

-- 8 slices speck or pancetta rounds
+- 8 slices bacon, speck or thin pancetta rounds

 - 1/3 cup pure maple syrup

-Preheat oven to 400F.
+- Preheat oven to 400F.

-Roast in preheated oven for 15 minutes, then remove from oven and brush generously with maple syrup and add some freshly ground black pepper on top if you like.
+- Roast in preheated oven for 15 minutes, then remove from oven and brush generously with maple syrup and add some freshly ground black pepper on top if you like.
 Return to the oven and roast another 10-15 minutes, until carrot is tender and speck is crisp.
 Remove from oven and give one more light brush with maple syrup before serving.